How to deal with rejection during your job search

 Ask for feedback on your interview.

-- Putting your mind at ease – like I said earlier, when you get a knock back your mind can go in to overdrive.
+- Putting your mind at ease – as I said earlier when you get a knockback your mind can go into overdrive.
 Where you see a failure on your part the truth may be that someone just pipped you to the post.

 - You learn from your previous mistakes.
 There may be a habit you are unaware of, maybe your spoke too much during an interview, maybe you didn’t give enough information, but how do you change this behaviour if you don’t find out in the first place?
 For interview tips why not check out our blog?